How Can I Resolve to Find Work/Life Balance this New Year?

 - Terence Chatmon FCCI.org

 Want a 31-hour work week, move to Paris!

 The definition of what is work and what is personal, along with the line between them, has become blurred for some and old news for others.
 Work is a part of life – 46 hours of life, for those who live and work in America.
-And that is the key, to make work a part of life – not your whole life.
+And that is the key:

 We were designed for work of a different sort, to glorify the Father and enjoy Him forever.
 For many Americans, however, work seems to be more about glorifying self and enjoying the fruits that satisfy our worldly desires.
 But this seems to just fuel a desire for more.

 In addition, there is a great deal of noise pulling our ears and feet in many different directions.
-Unlike previous generations, we see the rise of competition and workload that’s eating into our life outside of the office.
-How does one respond to emails, voicemails, text messages, tweets, likes, social media and so many other distractions and still do life?
-The office can find the employee 24/7.
+Unlike previous generations, we see the rise of competition and workload that’s eating into our lives outside of the office.
+How does one respond to emails, voicemails, text messages, tweets, likes, social media, and so many other distractions and still do life?
+The office can find us 24/7.

 But for those who have figured out that “we are His workmanship,” and we’re just doing the work He has designed us and called us to do, it’s much less stressful and less demanding.
 Why?
 It isn’t work at all – it’s who we are and what we do.

 This is what can happen when we center our schedule and lives around something and Someone greater.
 A greater purpose for our existence and time.
 Who we are does not switch on or off day-to-day.
 We don’t compartmentalize who we are Sunday and then turn another switch on Monday through Friday.

 To do this requires a bit of self-assessment: we must focus on what we are really trying to accomplish, and then determine if our current actions truly do contribute to meeting those goals.
 Rather than listing separate work, personal, and spiritual goals, think about how they go hand-in-hand.